t-shoemaker/2024_dtl_lm-interpretability/chapters/05_vectorization.md

 ```

 Tokens for each chapter are stored as strings in `tokens` and `masked`.
-Chapters have been tokenized with `nltk.wordpunct_tokenize()`.
+Chapters have been tokenized with `nltk.word_tokenize()`.
 Why `masked`?
+That
-That column has had its proper noun tokens masked out with `PN`.
-You will see
+column has had its proper noun tokens masked out with `PN`.
+You will see why
-why later on.
+later on.

 ````{dropdown} See masking code
 ```py